 Perfection is often intrinsically linked to perception.
 What might be perfect for one might be very much less than ideal for another.
 In surfing, this can take on another level - perfect conditions for longboarding are often not great for shortboarders, and so on.

 Ambassador Mike Lay is a well travelled surfer, and as such has managed to experience his fair share of perfection.
-Now, locked down in his home at the western most tip of Cornwall, the hunting of glassy waves is (temporarily) no longer an option.
+For the first few months of 2021 though, locked down in his home at the western most tip of Cornwall, the hunting of glassy waves was (temporarily) not an option.

 'The search for the perfect wave' is a surfing trope that dates back to The Endless Summer and probably before.
 Since the film's release in 1965, with 'the search for the perfect wave' as its tag line, surfers have been intoxicated by the idea of perfection.
 It has driven surf exploration, fuelled surf addiction and given rise to the modern day titans of the surfing industry, the surf forecasting websites.
 While most websites (this one included) strive to create enough quality content (this piece included?) to warrant return visits, the forecasting sites just crunch the numbers, package those numbers in an easily understandable graphic, then wait for the punters to roll in.